Skip to content

 Jasmina Saleh is director of Thought Leadership at NRG and led the research for this report.
 In an interview with MinistryWatch, she said the global instability of the last few years — from things like COVID-19, regional wars, and AI — created conditions for people to “actively look for hope.”

-“We now have this younger, digitally and content literate audience who are driving appetite for this type of content,” Saleh said, “in search of, not just hope, but also wanting to feel vindicated about their experience in the world.”
+“We now have this younger, digitally and content literate audience who are driving the appetite for this type of content,” Saleh said, “in search of, not just hope, but also wanting to feel vindicated about their experience in the world.”

 For Gen Z, 39% said their consumption of Christian media had increased in the year prior to the survey.
 For Millenials, that number was 46%.
 The study says this generational shift in viewership presents faith-based media with new opportunities.

-The study found that young audiences are interested in moral frameworks, familiar genres, universal themes, and stories that engage multiple facets of complex characters.
+The study found that young audiences are interested in moral frameworks, familiar genres, universal themes and stories that engage multiple facets of complex characters.
 Almost half of Christian respondents (48%) are looking for stories about ordinary people facing everyday situations, whereas only 29% prefer stories with supernatural events.

 “What they want to see is themselves in this content.
 They want reflections of what it means to be a modern Christian in the modern world today,” Saleh said.